awsdocs/amazon-s3-developer-guide/doc_source/Introduction.md

 ### Regions<a name="Regions"></a>

 You can choose the geographical AWS Region where Amazon S3 will store the buckets that you create\.
 You might choose a Region to optimize latency, minimize costs, or address regulatory requirements\.
 Objects stored in a Region never leave the Region unless you explicitly transfer them to another Region\.
-For example, objects stored in the EU \(Ireland\) Region never leave it\.
+For example, objects stored in the Europe \(Ireland\) Region never leave it\.

 **Note**
 You can only access Amazon S3 and its features in AWS Regions that are enabled for your account\.